 School staff led by the SENDCo will evaluate a child who exhibits challenging behaviour to determine whether they have underlying needs that needs that are not currently being met.
 In conjunction with the class teacher, they will formulate an Individual Behaviour Plan for the pupil if challenging behaviour persists.
-They may also use a personalised behaviour chart to monitor the child's behaviour and celebrate their success (Also include in Appendix).
+They may also use a personalised behaviour chart to monitor the child's behaviour and celebrate their success (see appendix 8 and 9).

-Where necessary, support and advice will also be sought from specialist teachers, educational psychologists, medical practitioners and/or others, to identify or support specific needs.
+As above, where necessary, support and advice will also be sought from specialist teachers, educational psychologists, medical practitioners and/or others, to identify or support specific needs.